MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Canada/how-to-create-deposits.md

 ---
     title: How to Create The Deposits
-    description: You can make deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos.
+    description: You can make The deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos.

     author: SorenGP